peterstace/dauntless/README.md

 * Copy/paste friendly mode.
 Toggle indent away, show all lines, no spaces at end of lines.

-* Should not be able to see past end of file if the file is bigger than 1 screen.
+* Show search progress.

+* Seek should be a 'long file op'.

+* Bisect has an off-by-one error when landing at the target line.

 #### Least Important